tormod17/nails/README.md

 I have published my finished result on [gh-pages](https://tormod17.github.io/nails/).
 Decided to go with sass as it's always nicer to write and read as well as less painful with prefixes.
 As per task set I didn't spend time on icons, fonts, color or copy.
-Took a very quick approach to thi.
+Took a very quick approach to this.
-As per missing pictures I cropped from the layout provided, and made use of those.
+As per missing pictures I cropped from the layout pdf provided, and made use of this.
 Decided to do the slide show with vanilla javascript as it wouldn't show you any javascript knowledge if I had just used the Bootstrap Carousel.

 # Hurdles

-- First problem I had with this test was with the overlaping telegraph page, Whilst I caould get it to overlap, also getting it to be responsive was tricky.
+- First problem I had with this test was with the overlapping telegraph page, Whilst I could get it to overlap, also getting it to be responsive was tricky.
 I decided in mobile view this wasn't necessary.
-- Second problem I had was making the slide show responsive, in retro spective I would have built the whole thing in javascript dynamically creating the html elements and inserting them.
+- Second problem I had was making the slide show responsive, in retrospect I would have built the whole thing in javascript dynamically creating the html elements and inserting them.
 Decided not to as I would need to know the width of the images before they are rendered.

 # Further Iteration.